-Headquartered in New York City, Viacom has a presence in 160 countries and territories primarily in North America, Europe, and Asia.
-The US contributed about 71% of the company’s revenue and Europe accounted for about 17% of the company’s sales in fiscal 2013.
+Headquartered in New York City, Viacom has a presence in 180 countries and territories primarily in North America, Europe, and Asia.
+The US contributed about 75% of the company’s revenue and International markets accounted for about 25% of the company’s sales in fiscal 2015.

 Sales and Marketing

 Viacom does not have the broad complement of media assets that characterize integrated conglomerates such as Time Warner and Walt Disney, but the company still realizes some potential by integrating its TV and film businesses, such as through DVD sales and cross-promotion.
-Viacom itself incurred total advertising expenses of $1.2 billion in fiscal 2012.
+Viacom itself incurred total advertising expenses of $748 million in fiscal 2015.